MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

     :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-02.png" alt-text="Screenshot showing how to create your app project with the Visual Studio Code Teams Toolkit.":::

-1. Sign in with your Microsoft 365 development account that [you previously have set up](../build-your-first-app/build-first-app-overview.md).
+1. Sign in with your Microsoft 365 development account that you have previously set up.
 1. Select **JS** (JavaScript) On the **Select project** screen and click **Next**.

     :::image type="content" source="../assets/images/build-your-first-app/vscode-teams-toolkit-03.png" alt-text="Screenshot showing how to configure your app project with the Visual Studio Code Teams Toolkit.":::